gurditsingh/hydeout/_posts/test.md

 ### challenge :
 Let's assume one task is taking the maximun amount of data like 70-80 percent to the entire data.

- - In that situtaion
+ - In that situtaion you actually don't get any benefit to increase the number of tasks.
+ - In that situiton you take larger machines in terms of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODcxMDQ3Mzk0LC01Mzk2ODA0MTQsODM5OD
-M0MjkxLDE4NzEzNTQ5MDQsMTEyOTQzODc4NSwxMTI5NzkwODI2
-LDE1MzgyMzMzMjQsLTIwNzAyMzM4NjYsNDAxNzkyOTExLDcxNj
-UyMDA4OCwtMzY2ODA0NTAzLC0xNzAwNDI4MzAxLDE1MTI0ODUz
-MDgsMTI3Njg1NjI2LC0yMDI3MTk3OTg1LDE0MDE2ODY2NjIsLT
-ExNDAxOTI0OTcsLTUyMzAyMTc4MywtMjU0MTYyNjUsLTEyOTgy
-OTY0OTZdfQ==
+eyJoaXN0b3J5IjpbLTY1MjE1MDExMywtNTM5NjgwNDE0LDgzOT
+gzNDI5MSwxODcxMzU0OTA0LDExMjk0Mzg3ODUsMTEyOTc5MDgy
+NiwxNTM4MjMzMzI0LC0yMDcwMjMzODY2LDQwMTc5MjkxMSw3MT
+Y1MjAwODgsLTM2NjgwNDUwMywtMTcwMDQyODMwMSwxNTEyNDg1
+MzA4LDEyNzY4NTYyNiwtMjAyNzE5Nzk4NSwxNDAxNjg2NjYyLC
+0xMTQwMTkyNDk3LC01MjMwMjE3ODMsLTI1NDE2MjY1LC0xMjk4
+Mjk2NDk2XX0=
 -->